Here's A Transcript Of Trump Saying He Signed The Spending Bill He Threatened Not To Sign

 It's not right and it's very bad for our country.

 We're looking to do funding for our final fight in certain areas.
-As you know, we've gotten just about 100 percent of our land back from ISIS.
+As you know, we've gotten just about 100% of our land back from ISIS.
 We have troop increases necessary to accomplish what we have to do.
 And we have, very importantly, a pay increase for our troops.
 And this will be, actually, the largest pay increase for our incredible people in over a decade.

 Our military equipment is the best equipment in the world.
 And one of the things you saw two days ago with Saudi Arabia and with other countries.
 Saudi Arabia, as an example, is buying hundreds of billions of dollars worth of our equipment.
 And we're getting very fast approvals on that.